Meetings and conferencing in Microsoft Teams

 Meeting recording and archiving

-To learn more, see Teams cloud meeting recording.
+To learn more, see Teams meeting recording and Configure transcription and captions for Teams meetings.

 |Will I turn on the meeting transcription service?||See Turn on or turn off recording transcription|